vlcty/tesla_wallbox_docker/README.md

 > This software is designed around Europe's three phase power grid.
 If you are located outside said region this software might not work for you.

 > **Warning**
-> A user reported problems on a Raspberry Pi running the Armv7 architecture.
-It seems that the official influxdb image does not support that architecture.
-Make sure you run this on amd64 or aarch64 architecture!
-Check with: `docker run -it --rm alpine apk --print-arch`
+> A user reported problems running this project on the armv7 architecture (Raspberry Pi 3 with 32bit OS).
+Apparently the official InfluxDB image is not available for that.
+Make sure you run this project on amd64 or aarch64 (Raspberry Pi OS 64 bit for example).
+You can check yours with: `docker run -it --rm alpine apk --print-arch`

 This is my first public compose file.
 Please be gentle.